EmanQh/ZPPB-LEM/README.md

 # MPC Implementation of Privacy-Preserving Billing for Local Energy Market
-This is an implementation of Zone-Based Privacy-Preserving Billing for Local Energy Market Based on Multiparty Computation Proposed in [this paper](https://doi.org/10.48550/arXiv.2307.08778).
+This is an implementation of zone-based privacy-preserving billing for local energy market based on multiparty computation proposed in [this paper](https://doi.org/10.48550/arXiv.2307.08778).

 + Download and unpack [Multi-Protocol SPDZ](https://github.com/data61/MP-SPDZ/releases), then copy Billing.mpc and ZoneBasedBilling.mpc files to Programs/Source.